-The Best Food Storage Sets of 2020
+Food Storage Containers of 2020

 While the clear plastic of these containers looks more like glass, we noticed small scratches on the interior after just a few cleanings.
-Moreover, the vessel retained a light odor following tests involving pungent foods.
+Moreover, the vessel retained a light odor after tests with pungent foods.
 That said, the Brilliance product line offers superior durability for those taking meals to go as well as a recycling program that promises an afterlife for products that are no longer usable.

 Why You Should Trust Us

 Did you know that you can bring your own food storage containers to stores with bulk offerings?
 It's true.
-Make sure the container is clean.
-Put a piece of masking tape on the lid and upon entering the store have the clerk weigh the container(s).
-Write the weight on the masking tape and at checkout the clerk will tare the weight of the container from the food that it contains.
-This action eliminates the use of disposable bags while reducing trips to the store.
+Make sure the container is clean and put a piece of masking tape on the lid so a store clerk can mark the weight of the empty container(s).
+At checkout, the clerk can tare the weight of the container to calculate the weight of the food you selected.
+This practice can eliminate the use of disposable bags while reducing trips to the store.